 Full time researchers

-- and INRIA have also full time permanent research positions.
+- full time permanent research positions:

-- INRIA campaign will start in January
+- INRIA campaign starts in January

 - INRIA has also starting and advanced research positions.